reactjs/react.dev/content/docs/hooks-reference.md

 >We recommend using the [`exhaustive-deps`](https://github.com/facebook/react/issues/14920) rule as part of our [`eslint-plugin-react-hooks`](https://www.npmjs.com/package/eslint-plugin-react-hooks#installation) package.
 It warns when dependencies are specified incorrectly and suggests a fix.

 The array of dependencies is not passed as arguments to the effect function.
 Conceptually, though, that's what they represent: every value referenced inside the effect function should also appear in the dependencies array.
 In the future, a sufficiently advanced compiler could create this array automatically.

+#### Timing of effects {#timing-of-effects}

+Unlike `componentDidMount` and `componentDidUpdate`, the function passed to `useEffect` fires **after** layout and paint, during a deferred event.
+This makes it suitable for the many common side effects, like setting up subscriptions and event handlers, because most types of work shouldn't block the browser from updating the screen.

+However, not all effects can be deferred.
+For example, a DOM mutation that is visible to the user must fire synchronously before the next paint so that the user does not perceive a visual inconsistency.
+(The distinction is conceptually similar to passive versus active event listeners.)
+For these types of effects, React provides one additional Hook called [`useLayoutEffect`](#uselayouteffect).
+It has the same signature as `useEffect`, and only differs in when it is fired.

+Although `useEffect` is deferred until after the browser has painted, it's guaranteed to fire before any new renders.
+React will always flush a previous render's effects before starting a new update.

 ### `useContext` {#usecontext}